gcivil-nyu-org/team1-wed-fall25/docs/map/03-js-behavior.md

 - `loc_detail/models.py` - Data models (PublicArt, UserFavoriteArt)

 ## Testing Checklist

+**Geolocation:**
+- [ ] Browser prompts for location permission on first load
+- [ ] If allowed: map centers on user location at zoom 14
+- [ ] Blue dot marker appears at user location with pulse animation
+- [ ] Accuracy circle shows around user location
+- [ ] "You are here" popup displays with accuracy radius
-- [ ] Map loads at correct center and zoom
+- [ ] If denied: map falls back to NYC center at zoom 11
+- [ ] Location denial message appears and auto-hides after 5s

+**Map Functionality:**
 - [ ] Tiles load from OpenStreetMap
-- [ ] Points fetch successfully
+- [ ] Points fetch successfully from API
 - [ ] Markers appear on map
 - [ ] Clusters form with nearby markers
 - [ ] Clicking cluster zooms in